impulsesjs/impulses/README.md

 ## Documentation
 To check out live examples (in development) and docs, visit [impulses.disp.work](https://impulses.disp.work)(soon).

-## Questions
--- To be done --

 ## Issues
 Please make sure to read the Issue Reporting Checklist (available very soon) before opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

 ## Changelog
 Detailed changes for each release are documented in the [release notes](https://github.com/impulsesjs/impulses/releases).

-## Stay In Touch
--- To be done --

 ## Contribution
-Please make sure to read the Contributing Guide (available very soon) before making a pull request.
+Please make sure to read the [Contributing Guide](https://github.com/impulsesjs/impulses/blob/dev/.github/CONTRIBUTING.md) before making a pull request.

 ## License